-Attention and concentration problems are very common issues after brain injury.
+Concentration and attention problems are very common secondary effects of brain injury.

 Most of the time, however, TBI survivors do not recognize the symptoms of their attention difficulties right away, nor do they notice anything wrong.

 Loved ones also often mistake concentration problems as signs that the person is uninterested or lazy, when it is usually more related to difficulty attending to things for longer periods of time.
 To avoid these misunderstandings, it’s crucial to educate yourself about attention problems after brain injury.

 Causes of Attention Problems After Brain Injury

 One area of the brain that plays a major role in attention is the lateral intraparietal cortex.
 This area lets a person visually focus on important objects and filter out other stimuli.
 It’s how you can pay attention to the road when driving, for example.

 When this region is damaged in an injury, it becomes difficult to filter out other competing objects and sounds.
 As a result, the person’s attention span is severely reduced.